Graphs arising from the dual Steenrod algebra: Wood's graphical construction at the prime

 \end{theorem}

 In \cite{Yearwood19}, Yearwood observed that the graphs $G_x$ can naturally be viewed as directed graphs with edges oriented in the direction of the larger vertex (i.e., $2^\alpha \to 2^\beta$ if $0 \leq \alpha < \beta \leq n + 1$).
 We will denote the directed version of the graph $G_x$ by $G_x^{\textup{dir}}$.
-With the directed version of Wood's construction in mind, Larson studied the unilaterality, the appropriate connectedness property for directed graphs (see \cref{sec:notation}).
+With the directed version of Wood's construction in mind, Larson studied the unilaterality, the appropriate connectedness property for directed graphs (see \cref{sec:notation}). { To count the total number of acyclic directed paths between two given vertices, say the vertex $2^r$ and the vertex $2^s$, we make the following definitions.